Seminar VII: Hagiography

 Text and Manuscripts for Discusssion

-This seminar will focus on a single manuscript, Cambridge, Corpus Christi College, MS 161, and its copy of the Vita S. Erkenwaldi Lundonie episcopi (BHL 2600), ed.
+This seminar will begin by focusing on a single manuscript, Cambridge, Corpus Christi College, MS 161, and its copy of the Vita S. Erkenwaldi Lundonie episcopi (BHL 2600), ed.
 E.

 G. Whatley, The Saint of London: The Life and Miracles of St Erkenwald,